 Applicant must be a United States citizen

-Applicant must be at least 21 years old
+Applicant must be at least 21 years-old

-Applicant must have a valid driver’s license
+Lateral applicant must have a valid driver’s license

-Applicant must agree to comply with all requirements of the position and have the ability to pass all examination and training requirements.
+Lateral applicant must agree to comply with all requirements of the position and have the ability to pass all examination and training requirements.

 Applicant must have the ability to furnish upon request a copy of the following: a resume; professional license; training certifications; documents confirming work experience; a birth certificate; high school diploma or GED certificate; transcripts of higher education; naval or military service board and discharge papers (DD-214); employee evaluations; and any other employment related material as requested or required.